afrimapr/suggestions_and_requests/README.md

 # _afrimapr_ Suggestions and Requests Repo

-This repository was created with the sole purpose of harvesting issues that is related to the whole project or to an aspect of the project that doesn't have a repo in Github yet.
+This repository was created with the sole purpose of harvesting issues that is related to the whole project or to an aspect of the project that doesn't have a repo in Github yet [1][1].

 Please create an issue [here](https://github.com/afrimapr/suggestions_and_requests/issues) if you: